antdon/TAOE/README.md

 Villagers can also build:
 * lumbercamp
 * mine
+* barracks

 As long as you tell them what coordinates to build them at (Row, Column in hex per sides of screen)

-The Town Hall can also create:
+The Barracks can create:
 * soldier
 * archer
 * cavalry